 All you really need to serve with sogan dolma is pita bread or lavash bread to sop up the yummy juices.
 You can even make a dolma sandwich!

-Although sogan dolma is Turkish in origin, I like to serve it with yogurt and a spicy red sauce, Assyrian style.
+Although sogan dolma is of Turkish origin, I like to serve it with yogurt and a spicy red sauce, Assyrian style.
 Because you can take the girl out of Assyria, but you can't take the Assyrian out of the girl.
 You can find the recipe for both in my Swiss Chard Dolma post.

 👩🏼🍳 Pro Tips